Summary

 fm$omission_rate

-The thresholds are summarized in two ways: the mean and median across replicates for each model, and the consensus mean and median across all selected models (when more than one model is selected):
+The thresholds are summarized in two ways: the mean and median across partitions for each model, and the consensus mean and median across all selected models (when more than one model is selected):

 fm$thresholds